 Process

-An Assessor shall require a CSP to submit the following documents as the minimum set required for an assessment for the purposes of supporting an Application for Kantara Initiative Approval.
+An Assessor shall require a CSP to submit the minimum set documents identified in §5.6.
 The assessor may have its own processes that require additional submissions from the CSP.
-This clause primarily addresses the responsibilities Accredited Assessors have in performing a Kantara assessment.
-The CSP’s minimum required document set is:
+This clause primarily addresses the responsibilities Accredited Assessors have in performing a Kantara assessment. :

-Trademark License Agreement (TMLA) counter-signed by Kantara Initiative;

-Specification of a Service Subject to Assessment (S3A);

-Statement of Conformity (SoC);

-Additional supporting documentation demonstrating its compliance with the applicable SAC (may be in the S3A).

 The Assessor shall perform the Assessment according to the terms of its Accreditations and its defined processes.

 At the conclusion of the Assessment the Assessor shall prepare a Kantara Assessment Report (KAR).
 This report may be a separate document prepared for Kantara’s consumption or may be a document with wider applicability, subject only to fulfilling at least the requirements for a KAR.

 Regardless of whether the CSP successfully concludes or withdraws an assessment, a KAR shall always be required..
 Kantara may publish information from the S3A that is specified as being for publication, only if the assessment is successful.